 Powering the Blue Economy: Inspiring Innovators

-Entrepreneurs, developers, academic teams, and nonprofit organizations are collaboratively tackling challenges from conceptual design to business planning to open water testing.
+Entrepreneurs, developers, academic teams, and nonprofit organizations are collaboratively tackling blue economy challenges from conceptual design to business planning to open water testing.

 Small Business Innovation Research

-WPTO has helped fund small businesses and start-ups to codevelop marine energy and blue economy sectors.
+The Water Power Technologies Office (WPTO) has helped fund small businesses and start-ups to codevelop marine energy and blue economy sectors.
 Through the Small Business Innovation Research (SBIR) program, 11 applicants were awarded in Phase I in 2020.
 Awardees focused on markets such as ocean observation, aquaculture, and debris collection, using energy generated from waves, river currents, or ocean currents.
-In Phase II, four awardees spanning the markets of microgrids, energy storage, water pumping, and desalination were selected.
+Four applicants were awarded in Phase II of the program, spanning the markets of microgrid, energy storage, water pumping, and desalination.

 The Blue Economy Industry Challenge